zotero/publications/README.md

 Getting The Library
 -------------------

-The easiest way to obtain the latest version is to use npm:
+The easiest way to obtain the latest version is to use npm, this version will work in node, browserify and also contains `dist` folder with all the builds:

     npm i zotero-publications